benyaming/zmanim_api/README.md

 #### Python
 1) Clone/fork the repo
-2) Use pipenv for build environment and install dependencies: `pipenv install`
+2) Use poetry for build environment and install dependencies: `poetry install`
 3) Go to project folder: `cd %repo_location%/zmanim_api`
 4) Run `python main.py`
 5) Open http://localhost:8000 in your browser to explore the swagger

 ### Tests
 Run tests: `pytest test/`
-Run with coverage: `coverage run -m pytest -v test/` or `pipenv run tests`
+Run with coverage: `coverage run -m pytest -v test/` or `coverage xml`